 Welcome to Campbell University School of Osteopathic Medicine!

 Thank you for your interest in the Jerry M. Wallace School of Osteopathic Medicine (CUSOM).
-I am delighted to help you learn more about our institution and look forward to assisting you on your journey to become a Campbell Physician.
+We are delighted to help you learn more about our institution and look forward to assisting you on your journey to become a Campbell Physician.

 Campbell Medicine is made up of approximately: